oneapi-src/oneDNN/doc/advanced/int8_computations.md

 where the first ones casts the s8/u8 values to s16.
 Unfortunately, using them would lead to 2x lower performance.

-When one input is of type u8 and the other one is of type s8, DNNL assumes that it is the user's responsibility to choose the quantization parameters so that no overflow/saturation occurs.
+When one input is of type u8 and the other one is of type s8, oneDNN assumes that it is the user's responsibility to choose the quantization parameters so that no overflow/saturation occurs.
 For instance, a user can use u7 `[0, 127]` instead of u8 for the unsigned input, or s7 `[-64, 63]` instead